21 November 2018

 The government claims it will add 5,000sqm of additional storage and workshop space at Castle Hill.
 This is smaller than the storage and collection management space in the Harwood building on the PHM site.
 Even if the government’s claims that it will add 5,000sqm of additional space to Castle Hill are delivered, this will still mean that the total size of the NMWS plus Castle Hill is only 26,200sqm, some 16,394sqm smaller than the Powerhouse Museum, and drastically less functional.

 Furthermore, the business case papers reveal that an additional 2,376sqm of storage space will be required to house the large objects that will not be shown in the Parramatta museum.[ix]
 The space requirements and costs for rehousing the PHM’s large and Very Large Objects (VLOs), on either a permanent or temporary basis, have not been costed in the NMWS project budget.[x]
 Presumably this was also designed to help cut costs and lift the BCR above 1.0.
-The cost of constructing new storage facilities at Castle Hill, or hiring temporary storage for large objects is not in the NMWS business case papers.
+The cost of constructing or hiring temporary storage for large objects is not in the NMWS business case papers.
 MAAS is now in the process of cost shifting its storage obligations onto volunteer managed museums, asking around to find museums to house some of the large objects.
 Most of these large objects will not be displayed in the NMWS with its ‘contemporary’ science displays.
 It is not known if the MAAS board has discussed the effective break-up of the collection and the distribution of VLOs to small museums, which may not have the facilities, environmental controls, security, management systems and expertise to manage these items.

 The NMWS was planned in secret on the assumption that the real project parameters and business case would never be made public.
 Thanks to the Legislative Council which forced the release of the business case papers, we know that under the government’s plans the PHM is being downsized into facilities that are little more than half the size of the current museum.
 Of great concern is that the NMWS will not have the PHM’s best practice collection facilities, where the public and exhibition spaces are co-located with the collection storage, conservation labs, workshops and research library.
 The time, cost, compromises and risk of separating these functions has never been assessed or costed.
 Nor have the benefits and savings in maintaining these co-located facilities been measured.